-Capital One finally added airline transfer partners to its lineup of credit cards just last month, which means that its Spark Miles Card for Business’s limited time offer is particularly enticing.
+Capital One finally added airline transfer partners to its lineup of credit cards just last month, which means that the Capital One Spark Miles Card for Business’s limited time offer is particularly enticing.

 Just note that the card does carry a relatively small $95 annual fee, which is waived in the first year.